Bjonne696/Bjonne696/README.md

 ## About me

 I am a Front-End development student at Noroff.
 I have activly been doing code/programming since 2020.
 And have had no experience in it before.
-My goals is to become a Fullstack developer or work within game design.
+My goals is to become a Front-End developer or work within game design.

 ## Contact